 “He has raised some of you in ranks above others that He may try you in the gifts He has given you.”
 (6: 165)

-4. KINDS OF PROPERTY ON WHICH ZAKAT IS OBLIGATORY
+4. KINDS OF PROPERTY ON WHICH ZAKAH IS OBLIGATORY

-Zakat is compulsory on cash, cattle and crops.
+Zakah is compulsory on cash, cattle, and crops.
 The regulations differ for each of these categories.
 As the detailed system of computation in the last two categories is rather complicated, it will not be discussed here.
 Such information is available in standard books on Islamic jurisprudence.

-For cash, the minimum rate is two and half percent (2.5%).
-Zakat should be given only on the net balance after all lawful expenses have been met at the end of the year.
+For cash, the minimum rate is two and a half percent (2.5%).
+Zakah should be given only on the net balance after all lawful expenses have been met at the end of the year.
 The rate mentioned above is only a lower limit.
-There is no upper limit, except that one should not deprive himself and his dependents from meeting their lawful necessities.
+There is no upper limit, except that one should not deprive himself and his dependents of meeting their lawful necessities.
 Beyond these obligations, the more one gives, the greater the benefit on both the giver and the recipient.

-Those who are eligible to receive zakat are mentioned in the Holy Qur’an.
+Those who are eligible to receive zakah are mentioned in the Holy Qur’an.

-It should be remembered that these categories of persons who are to be helped by zakat were laid down fourteen hundred years ago.
+It should be remembered that these categories of persons who are to be helped by zakah were laid down fourteen hundred years ago.
 They are equally applicable to our own time.

-I. The poor: Those who does not have anything to support themselves.
+I. The poor: Those who do not have anything to support themselves.

 2. The needy: Those people who have some income or earnings but it is not enough to provide them with basic needs.

-3. Zakat collectors: The salaries of these workers may be paid from this fund.
+3. Zakah collectors: The salaries of these workers may be paid from this fund.

 5. People who are not free: This category would include payment of ransom for freeing Muslim salves from slavery from their owners.